Natural Capital Evaluation

 Main drivers of environmental impacts

-Conventional cotton cultivation has a high water consumption compared to the production of other materials.
-At the same time, large amounts of this material are used in the fashion industry.
-Cotton also plays an important role at HUGO BOSS due to its characteristics as a material: it accounts for 59% of all input materials, making it the most-used raw material at HUGO BOSS.
+Growing cotton in arid areas may lead to higher water depletion without appropriate irrigation technology.
+Cotton plays an important role at HUGO BOSS due to its characteristics as a material: it accounts for 57% of all input materials, making it the most-used raw material at HUGO BOSS.

 Measures

-HUGO BOSS strives to use 100% natural materials from regenerative farming or closed loop recycling by 2030.
-When procuring cotton, we take into account the criteria of the HUGO BOSS Cotton Commitment.
-These criteria include the responsible use of water.
-To achieve this goal, for example, HUGO BOSS is actively working with RADDIS© Cotton and SEKEM, initiatives that practise regenerative farming.
+HUGO BOSS strives to use 100% natural materials from regenerative agriculture or closed loop recycling by 2030.
+When procuring cotton, we take into account the criteria of the HUGO BOSS Material Strategy.
+It includes regenerative cotton as a more sustainable material, being characterized by an optimized water usage among other advantages.

 • Ecosystem quality (raw materials)